doridori/doridori.github.io/_posts/2021-11-08-Android-Architecture-Runtime.md

 I found that there were often common solutions to common problems but which often came with an additional baggage of increased run / build / test time complexity.
 Instead of thinking in terms of surface level solutions my mind kept wondering back to thinking about what a headless application _runtime_ would work, and how it could potentially solve a lot the day to day issues with clean simple code.
 This of course is a radical departure from most Android applications, and certainly from how I was structuring my own.

-For the kind of applications we were building, relatively simple backstacks, multiple application level event emitters, lots of platform agnostic domain logic, I suspected we could do better by approaching application architecture from the ground up.
+For the kind of applications we were building, relatively simple backstacks, multiple application level event emitters, lots of platform agnostic domain logic, I suspected we could do better by re-evaluating our approach to application architecture from first principles.

 Some of the specific requirements within the domain I was working and the development practises I wanted to adopt included: